St Johns Bird (ANU) Airport

 St Johns Bird ANU Airport Overview

-The airport is hub for Leeward islands Air Transport LIAT and is host to international airlines and charters.
+V.C.
+Bird Airport accounted for nearly 920,000 passengers in 2014.
+It is hub for Leeward islands Air Transport LIAT and is host to international airlines and charters.
 Caribbean Aviation offers services to St. Kitts and other Caribbean islands, while LIAT subsidiaries maintain desks at the terminal's arrivals and run services within the Leeward Islands.
-Direct flights from North America are available via San Juan and St. Martin.
+Direct flights from North America are available via San Juan or St. Martin.
 The flight from San Juan, Puerto Rico, takes one hour.

 Antigua and Barbuda